Spirals-Team/correctness-attraction-experiments/README.md

 java -cp target/classes <package_exp>.Main <list of options>
 ```

-For the "large" exp (optimizer, torrent, bitcoin, classifier and cipher (comming soon)), you must run them with all dependencies.
+For the "large" exp (simplex, torrent, bitcoin, classifier and cipher (comming soon)), you must run them with all dependencies.
 The easiest way to do so is to use the maven command exec :

 ```
 mvn exec:java -Dexec.mainClass="<package_exp>.Main" -Dexec.args="<list of options"